nickolor/Chess-tourmaments-statistics/README.md

-Each file corresponds to a step of relational database creation for Chess Tourmaments statistics:
+Each folder corresponds to a step in relational database creation for Chess Tourmaments statistics:

 0) Scheme of this database